Sign up for our monthly blubolt email!

 Customers recognise these logos and are more likely to feel comfortable about spending money on your site if they see them.
 They should be displayed as clearly as possible and in the right places.
 Most obviously during checkout, but also on your delivery info pages to show the couriers that you use, for example.
 People that are particularly unsure about online shopping may also like to review your partners themselves for total confidence.

-The main takeaway from this article is that your e-commerce marketing strategies and their individual ROI’s should be reviewed regularly for optimum results.
+Your e-commerce marketing strategies and their individual ROI’s should be reviewed regularly for optimum results.
 Try not to get comfortable with what you do.
 That could be exactly where you slip up and let the competition overtake you.
 Revisit your Google Analytics account to analyse and monitor the behaviour of your site users.
 Investigate what works and what doesn’t.

 For eCommerce news, product updates, & great insights!